Gulhassan786/BuildWithAI-2021/README.md

  - Check this & millions of open source libraries here:https://kandi.openweaver.com/collections/topic-modeling/builwithai-reduce-food-wastage-by-p

-## We had used Oracle Analytics for prespective analysis and our app will be hosted on Oracle
+## We had used Oracle Analytics for prespective analysis and our app will be hosted on Oracle (future)

 ##  Pitching Video
 - https://youtu.be/tl5PG3S18Zs